The 4% Rule Is Dead: Here's What to Do Instead

 Weakness: Requires discipline to actually cut spending when the upper guardrail triggers.
 The fixed 10% adjustment can feel arbitrary — sometimes you need a bigger cut, sometimes less.
 Doesn't account for tax optimization, Social Security timing, or other income sources.

-3. AI-Dynamic Withdrawal (RetireFree's Approach)
+3. Deterministic Scenario Comparison (RetireFree's Approach)

 Side-by-Side Comparison: All Four Strategies